TeamHasBeen/HasBeen/README.md

 * As a user, given I am on the home screen, when I click the big randomize button then I will be taken to another page where a random city anywhere in the world will be displayed with suggested places to check out for travelers in that city.

-* As a user, given I have already clicked the big randomize button, when I am displayed the given location then it should be accompanied by an image of the location of the city..
+* As a user, given I have already clicked the big randomize button, when I am displayed the given location then it should be accompanied by an image of the location of the city.

 * As a user, given I have already clicked the big randomize button, when I am displayed the suggestions then they should be organized by some sort of standard like historical, activities, or bodies of water etc.